 - The campsite has limited the number of guests.
 They will be less crowded with more space between mobile homes.
 This will make for a calmer more tranquil environment.

 - Staff and guests will be assessed each morning.
 If they are showing symptoms they will be asked to self isolate.
 If you become ill during your holiday, you must declare this to a member of staff and self-isolate.

 Our riverside base can be found at the Gateway to the Gorges de l’Ardèche.
 It is a private site, catering for a maximum of 50 guests.

 Scroll down this page for further advice on travelling to the Ardèche.

 Summer in the Ardeche And the Alps regions are usually hot and dry with plenty of sunshine.
 Although rain is unlikely it does occur but rarely lasts long.
 We do get the occasional summer storm (with impressive thunder and lightning) but these usually pass quickly.

-Wherever you chose to stay there will be a good selection of shops, supermarkets and restaurants close by.
+Wherever you choose to stay there will be a good selection of shops, supermarkets and restaurants close by.
 During the summer in France there will be traditional markets in the local towns.
-We do suggest that if you drive to France you do stock up on a couple of boxes of wine the local stuff is just fantastic.

 What do I need to bring?